Tommy J. Smith: Retirement

 Smith's daughter Gai Waterhouse, took out a trainer's licence following a long-running dispute with racing authorities caused by her marriage to warned off bookmaker Robbie Waterhouse.
 While Smith continued to train horses with reduced numbers, Waterhouse took over the running of Tulloch Lodge in 1994.
 Waterhouse retained many of the methods pioneered by her father including the "bone and muscle" method.
 Waterhouse has gone on to win five Sydney Training Premierships and trained numerous group winners.
 Waterhouse's main stable is still called Tulloch Lodge and the term is sometimes used to describe the Smith/Waterhouse dynasty as a whole.
-Smith died in 1998, in Sydney.
+Smith died in 1998, in Sydney, the day before what would have been his 82nd birthday.

 Honours

 Along with Bart Cummings and Colin Hayes, he is considered to be one of the great Australian thoroughbred trainers.

-The T. J. Smith Stakes at Randwick Racecourse in Sydney was named in his honour.
+The TJ Smith Stakes at Randwick Racecourse in Sydney was named in his honour.

 In 1982, Smith was appointed a Member of the Order of the British Empire for his services to the community.